gana2002/Attendance_Tracker/README.md

 1. Understanding the working of the backend side of my application as I had never worked with web backend before.
 However, thanks to online communities, stackoverflow, my mentors and friends I was able to find resources which helped me in creating this web application.
 2. Preparing a feature list.
 In the beginning I wanted to build an app like no other and incorporate many features.
 But in the interest of time, I had to narrow down the features to the basic functionalities that are available in an attendance tracking system.
+3. Error while downloading all the ml libraries like [dlib](https://github.com/datamagic2020/Install-dlib)

 All these challenges were less of challenges and more of lessons, lessons to help me have an even better development process in the future so that I can incorporate the customers' requests and requirements easily and efficiently.